 Something I would rarely fess up to until recently, is that I live with anxiety.
 And I can tell you it’s not a game anyone wants to play.
 My wife recently told how she had anxiety towards the latter half of a particular day, which reminded her of my own struggles to which she said: “I don’t know how you deal with it”.
 Neither do I. It’s just simply something that exists, and you learn to live with it and the palpitations, sweaty palms, misperceptions, disorientation and general fear.
 I guess it’s like a fire drill, if something happens, I know where to go and what to do.

 When anxiety digs its filthy claws into us, we clutch our skin, digging our fingers into the body part it projects itself onto, in an effort to minimise its effects.
-But that only aggravates it.
+But this only aggravates it.
 Clicking, twitching, fiddling, digging our heels or toes into the ground are symptoms of the mental oppression of our bodies.
 Historically, I have created blisters on my feet from excessive force when walking, subconsciously telling myself that this is a method of self-medication.

 Anxiety is a mental health condition, likely a symptom of something else such as depression or bipolar disorder.
-So if you’re living with it, confirm your symptoms with a doctor, (an innocuous web search can leave you wondering if you have every and any condition￼) before settling on just anxiety.
+So if you’re living with it, confirm your symptoms with a doctor, (an innocuous web search can leave you wondering if you have every and any condition) before settling on just anxiety.

 Attending support groups can help, but it may also complicate things.
 It’s a little like being around toxic people, only, the difference is, they suffer from the same disorder which might magnify, even worsen your condition.
 So weigh this decision before you pursue it.
-One-to-one conversations with friends with similar conditions can help though.
+One-to-one conversations with friends with similar conditions may help though.

 In order to move past anxiety, you need to play your brain at the same game.
 Which is a difficult hurdle to overcome, considering what we’re going through.